 register at pinecrest gardens

-Presented by Pinecrest Gardens, as part of the Village of Pinecrest’s educational programming, the Academy will be offering three daily after-school programs tailored to different age groups (Grades 3-5, 6-8, and 9-12).
-The Academy will also provide a daily STEAM enrichment program for high school students to supplement homeschool curriculum.
-Registration is limited to ensure all social distancing and safety protocols are followed.
-All classes will simultaneously be available via Zoom for a distance learning alternative during the pandemic.
+Presented by Pinecrest Gardens, as part of the Village of Pinecrest’s educational programming, the Academy will be offering after-school programs tailored to elementary school students.
 Programs require advanced registration and payment here.

 Cortada traveled to the North Pole via icebreaker to create eco-art installations that bring attention to human impacts on the climate, the melting Arctic ice, and rising seas.

 Pinecrest Gardens, South Florida’s Cultural Arts Park, presents Cortada Science Art Academy at Pinecrest Gardens as part of the Village of Pinecrest’s educational programming.